 Chimpanzees in Goualougo triangle have one more unusual trait – they have a lot more sophisticated culture of toolmaking than any other population of chimpanzees in the world.
 Local chimpanzees are purposefully selecting right sticks or any other tools best suited for their intended activities, e.g. picking out the ants from anthill or getting the honey from tree hollows.
 Chimpanzees adjust their tools, for example, chew the twigs to get brushes for better collection of ants.

 If they find an especially comfortable tool, apes bring it from one known nut-bearing tree to another finally leaving it at the tree for repeated use.
 Researchers have observed also that chimpanzees teach their skills to others and how young chimpanzees learn from the elder ones.

 Thus far this is the only place on Earth where humans can observe how another species of animals is innovating and learning new technologies by itself.
-Elsewhere these great apes have no possibility to evolve like this because there is less social tolerance as the apes are persecuted and their behaviour is influenced by the constant escape from humans or permanent loss of equilibrium between the groups of animals due to logging or hunting.
+Elsewhere these great apes have no possibility to evolve like this because there is less social tolerance as the apes are persecuted and their behavior is influenced by the constant escape from humans or permanent loss of equilibrium between the groups of animals due to logging or hunting.
 In a socially intolerant conditions younger generation of apes has no possibility to learn all the skills from elder generation.
 They can not continue innovations, basing on the previous achievements of their ancestors.

 Goualougo triangle and human nature

 This makes us think about ancient humans – after all, they had such a possibility to evolve and innovate.
-The miraculous forest of Goualougo Triangle may provide some answers about the behaviour of early humans.
+The miraculous forest of Goualougo Triangle may provide some answers about the behavior of early humans.

 Unfortunately this “Last Eden” is endangered – step by step poachers and loggers approach this pristine land.
 The area around the Goualougo Triangle still is mostly pristine, but if it will be logged, also Goualougo Triangle will change, even if left untouched.